btzy/lieuzhenghong.com/_posts/2016-05-05-daily-report.md

   - progress report
   - private
   - diary
+permalink: "/{{ page.date | date: '%Y/%m/%d' }}/{{page.fileSlug}}/"
 ---

 ## daily report for 2016-05-05

 Am writing this in camp now.
 I suppose I should write about what I've been up to these past two weeks and what I've learned.

 I have been learning a little more vim and a little more about bash.
 I did one or two Project Euler problems but they didn't interest me.

 My last post was 24th April and today is the 5th of May, so there's two weeks to catch up on.
 Here we go...

 The main project that has captured my attention these past two weeks is the proposal for Teck Ghee Primary School.
-I wrote a proposal (at the cost of $100, to Shan Wei, and more than twenty hours of my time) and I submitted it yesterday.
+I wrote a proposal (at the cost of \$100, to Shan Wei, and more than twenty hours of my time) and I submitted it yesterday.
 I have to say that the MOE security requirements are **extremely** onerous, and Mark was definitely not happy with them.
 Still, we have to make our